 Next step is to define the series of tasks and activities that need to be completed in order to accomplish each deliverable.
 And for each task, identify the specific amount of time it will take, the resources it will need and who will be held in charge for its successful completion.

-Also, determine dependencies between tasks.
-See if there are any tasks that need to be completed before others can begin.
-Consider using an online project management software or a Gantt chart tool to make this process as effective as possible.
+Project planning guide pro tip: Use an online project management software or a Gantt chart tool to make this process as effective as possible.

 Related Read: What is a Gantt Chart & How to Use Gantt Charts for Project Planning

 After defining specific tasks, it is important to know what resources you would need in completing the project successfully.
 Before, you try to get a clear picture of how you can allocate resources across various project tasks, it is important to know the basic resources needed.
 A few of them are: